SadS4ndWiCh/satmwf/README.md

 #### SCN Message

-A `SCN` message is the Success to Connect reply message sent by the server to the client when client was successfuly joined to the server.
+A `SCN` can only be sent by the server as an reply to `CON`.

+The server reply the `CON` message with `SCN` if the client successfuly joined the chat.

 ```c
 struct SCNMessage {